ebi-gene-expression-group/scxa-workflows/README.md

 Some changes were added based on discussion with domain experts and some [semi-quantitative evaluation](https://github.com/ebi-gene-expression-group/scanpy-parameter-explorer) based on separation of known clusters in dimension reductions:

  * Filtering.
-Switch cell-wise filtering to filter based on counts only with count > 1500.
+Switch cell-wise filtering to filter based on counts only with count > 1500 (plate based) or 750 (droplet).
 Add mitochondrial content threshold of 35%.
  * Scaling step added for droplet experiments specifically.
  * Scrublet pre-filtering added to droplet workflow.
  * For batched experiments, supply batch to the highly-variable genes step in Scanpy.